The Original Coloring Contest for Boys and Girls

 In 1934 Minneapolis-Moline announced a “CONTEST for BOYS and GIRLS.”
 The next year it became a “Coloring Contest for Boys and Girls.”

 M-M knew that if they could get boys and girls into the dealership dad and mom would come with them.
 This would give the M-M dealer the chance to try and sell implements to the parents.
 (Good marketing!)

-This year, to create more interest among our younger family members and provide educational history, your MMCI Board of Directors is giving our coloring contest a new direction based on the original early contest.
+To create interest among our younger family members and provide educational history, our coloring contest is based on the original early contest.